Ccheef/Data-Lake-Spark-S3/README.md

 <h2>ETL Pipeline</h2>
 etl.py reads the songs and log json files from the S3, processes the files with Spark to extract the tables mentioned above, and writes the tables back to S3 as a set of partitioned parquet files<br>
-The dl.cfg contains the credentials for accessing AWS.
+The dl.cfg contains the credentials for accessing AWS.<br>
+The data directory contains the small sample of the dataset stored on S3.

 ---------------------------------